International Cooperative Alliance: Gender Equality Committee

-The Gender Equality Committee of the ICA (ICA GEC) is a catalyst for change to make gender equality a reality in all cooperatives and serves as a forum for the discussion and exchange of experiences and ideas on issues related to gender equality.
+The goal of the Gender Equality Committee of the ICA is to have gender equality in all cooperatives and serve as a forum for the discussion and exchange of experiences and ideas on issues related to gender equality.
 It promotes equality between women and men and gender integration in the cooperative movement and society.

 ICA Youth Committee (constituted 2021)

-The ICA’s Youth Committee aims to help young cooperators from different countries to connect, share experiences and ideas, as well as to provide an environment where young cooperators can learn more about the wider cooperative movement.
+The ICA's Youth Committee aims to help young cooperators from different countries to connect, share experiences and ideas, as well as to provide an environment where young cooperators can learn more about the wider cooperative movement.
 Involving young people from outside the movement through education and support is a key focus of the work of this network.
 The network also looks to empower young cooperators to engage with the rest of the movement to both raise the profile of youth issues and to ensure the youth perspective is presented during wider discussions.